 How to Start Investing With Basically No Money

 Investing offers more benefits when you have a big portfolio, but that doesn’t mean investors with only a few dollars to get started can’t participate in the stock market.
-Thanks to some new services and flexible investment accounts, you can start investing even if you’ve got only a few bucks to put in the market.
-In many cases, you don’t even need a dollar to open an account.
+Thanks to some new online services and flexible investment accounts, you can start investing even if you only have a small amount of money to put into the market.

 The Best Apps for Micro-Investing

-If you prefer a more traditional stock investing experience but don’t have big dollars to invest, Robinhood is a great choice.
-While big brokerages charge around $10 per stock trade and discount brokers charge around $5, Robinhood charges $0.
+If you prefer a more traditional stock investing experience but don’t have big dollars to invest, Robinhood is also a great choice.
+While big brokerages charge around $10 per stock trade and discount brokers charge about $5, Robinhood charges nothing.

-This mobile first, online only brokerage works like an online only bank, but for your stocks instead of your cash.
-By avoiding physical branches and expensive infrastructure, they can offer stock trades as a 100 percent digital product for free.
-A paid version, Robinhood Gold, is available for $10 per month with additional features.
-If you are a legal United States resident with a social security number and a smart phone, you have everything you need to buy and sell stocks, with no fees and no minimum balances to worry about.
+This mobile, online-only brokerage works like an online-only bank, but for your stocks instead of your cash.
+By avoiding physical branches and expensive infrastructure, Robinhood can offer digital stock trades for free.
+A paid version, Robinhood Gold, is available for $10 per month with additional features that get you access to extended trading hours and additional buying power.
+If you are a legal United States resident with a social security number and a smartphone, you have everything you need to buy and sell stocks—with no fees and no minimum balances to worry about.

-Robo-advisors are a new type of investment platform where you fill out a brief questionnaire and the investment firm takes care of the rest using advanced investment algorithms.
-At Betterment, you just tell them your goals and they will invest your dollars into a combination of low-cost funds optimized for you.
+Robo-advisors are a type of investment platform where you fill out a brief questionnaire and the investment firm takes care of the rest using automated, advanced investment algorithms.
+At Betterment, you just tell them your goals and they will invest your dollars into a combination of low-cost funds customized for you.

 Don’t Forget Your 401(k)

 If you work for a company that offers a 401(k) plan, your investment dollars are automatically deducted from your paycheck.
-You don’t have to invest anything from savings to take advantage.
-In fact, you can’t invest in a 401(k) from savings, as all funds go directly into your 401(k) — and your chosen investments — from a payroll deduction.
+You don’t have to invest anything from savings to take advantage of this employee benefit.
+In fact, you're not allowed to invest in a 401(k) from savings.
+That's because, with a 401(k), you'll have a payroll deduction that automatically deposits the specified amount of dollars directly into your 401(k).

-In most 401(k) accounts, you choose the percentage of your investments you want to allocate to each investment fund.
-Every payday, a percentage of your payroll is automatically invested, generally up to 15 percent of your gross paycheck.
-Check with your company’s human resources department to learn more.
+In most 401(k) accounts, you choose the percentage of the investments you want to allocate to each investment fund.
+Every payday, a percentage of your payroll is automatically invested, usually up to 15 percent of your gross paycheck—if you don't see it, you don't miss it.